cyrusfirheir/cycy-wrote-custom-macros/click-to-proceed/README.md

 - `br`: Overrides `nobr` and adds a line break before the current block.
 - `noT8n` or `noTransition`: Overrides `t8n` or `transition` and removes the transition for the current block.
 - (delay): Overrides the delay set by `<<ctp>>` for the current block.
+- `redo`: When going back up the chain, re-render this block.

 ---